ClickHouse/ClickHouse/docs/en/sql-reference/functions/array-functions.md

 └─────────┘
 ```

-The `randomSampleFromArray` function randomly selects elements from the input array, ensuring that the specified number of elements is included in the sample.
+The `arrayRandomSample` function randomly selects elements from the input array, ensuring that the specified number of elements is included in the sample.
 If `sampleSize` exceeds the size of the input array, it will be limited to the size of the array.
 It can handle both flat arrays and arrays containing nested arrays, providing flexibility in sampling from complex data structures.

 ## Distance functions